Budibase/website/content/blog/data/how-to-create-a-data-model.md

 This is distinct from a _database schema_, in a couple of ways:

-1. Your data model encompasses how data is structured across all sources, whereas the _schema_ typically only applies to a single source.
+1. Your data model design encompasses how data is structured across all sources, whereas the _schema_ typically only applies to a single source.
 2. The data model is more concerned with how data is structured in abstract terms, rather than the technical details of each individual source.

+Data modeling is the process of creating a model based on your real-world data requirements.

-The goal here is to build a framework for how your application will handle and process data.
+The goal of data model creation is to build a framework for how your application will handle and process data.
 This then forms the basis of building out your app’s automation processes and user interfaces.

 ### Why do you need a data model?

 Perhaps a better question is ‘_why do you need to explicitly build a data model?_’ Every app has a data model.
 It’s really just a question of whether or not you’ve put the thought into creating the most effective one for your needs.

-This impacts your app’s security, functionality, performance, scalability, and usability, to name just a few factors.
+This impacts your information systems' security, functionality, performance, scalability, and usability, to name just a few factors.

 As such, it pays to get your data model right the first time around.